auguth/pocs/README.md

     ```bash
     ./target/release/pocs --dev
     ```
 10. Use [Polkadot-JS-App](https://polkadot.js.org/apps/) and [Contracts UI](https://contracts-ui.substrate.io/) to interact with the Local Development only Node.
-In case of errors, use custom `ws endpoints` to try pocs tcp ports, if the default port (`9944`) is not working.

 ### Run Tests